Hasimara

-Hasimara is a town in Alipurduar district of West Bengal state, India near the border with Bhutan.
+Hasimara is a town in Alipurduar district of West Bengal state, India near the border with Bhutan, in the eastern Sivalik Hills.
 It is located at 26° 45' N latitude and 89° 21' E longitude at an altitude of 109 metres above sea level and has a population of about 40,000 (2001 census).

 Geography

 Location

 The town is located in the central Dooars region of the district and is surrounded by tea gardens.
 The town also lies on the way to Phuentsholing, the gateway to Bhutan, and the border is just about 17 km away.

 Hasimara is located at 26°45′N 89°21′E / 26.75°N 89.35°E / 26.75; 89.35.
 It has an average elevation of 109 metres (358 feet).
 Hasimara lies between two rivers running from north to south, draining from the lower Himalayas in Bhutan.
 Torsa on the west and Basra on the east, both offer picnic spots; though Basra is not frequented on account of a cremation ground next to the road-rail bridge on the west banks of the river.
 Both rivers are perennial; they don't flood in the monsoon season but can be quite ferocious when in spate.
 This small hamlet lies at the cross-roads between Alipurduar, Cooch-Behar, Alipurduar, and Phuentsholing (gateway to Bhutan).
-Phuentsholing is accessed through Jai Gaon, the border town.
+Phuentsholing is accessed through Jaigaon, the border town.
 Hamilton-Ganj is another small settlement on the railway line to Alipurduar, about 10 km away, across river Basra.
 The road traverses through some of the most pristine tropical monsoon forests.

 Area overview

 Alipurduar district is covered by two maps.
 It is an extensive area in the eastern end of the Dooars in West Bengal.
 It is undulating country, largely forested, with numerous rivers flowing down from the outer ranges of the Himalayas in Bhutan.
 It is a predominantly rural area with 79.38% of the population living in the rural areas.
-The district has 1 municipal town and 20 census towns and that means that 20.62% of the population lives in the urban areas.
+The district has 1 municipal town and 20 census towns; 20.62% of the population lives in the urban areas.
 The scheduled castes and scheduled tribes, taken together, form more than half the population in all the six community development blocks in the district.
 There is a high concentration of tribal people (scheduled tribes) in the three northern blocks of the district.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.